 - Increased sebum production is a result of endogenous cannabinoids (anandamide and 2AG) produced in the sebaceous glands acting on CB2 receptors.
 CBD oil was shown to inhibit the lipogenic action of these endocannabinoids in a dose-dependent manner regulating sebum production.

-- CBD oil was shown to possess remarkable antibacterial effects by eliminating the bacteria that surrounds the site of infection.
+- CBD was also shown to possess remarkable antibacterial effects by eliminating the bacteria that surround the site of infection.

-- CBD oil anti-inflammatory effects prevented “pro-acne” agents from elevating pro-inflammatory cytokine levels.
+- It's anti-inflammatory effects prevented “pro-acne” agents from elevating pro-inflammatory cytokine levels.

 In fact, the researchers showed that CBD oil even changes our DNA.
 This incredible compound was shown to upregulate the expression of 72 genes among which multiple potential “anti-acne” genes were identified.